Court temporarily halts Trump’s ‘Remain in Mexico’ policy

 Associated Press

-SAN DIEGO (AP) — A federal appeals court on Friday temporarily halted a Trump administration policy to make asylum seekers wait in Mexico while their cases wind through U.S. immigration courts.
+SAN DIEGO (AP) - Dealing a significant blow to a signature Trump administration immigration policy, a federal appeals court ruled Friday that the government can no longer make asylum seekers wait in Mexico while their cases wind through the U.S. immigration courts.

-The same court decided to keep another major change on hold, one that denies asylum to anyone who enters the U.S. illegally from Mexico.
+The same court, based in San Francisco, decided to keep another major change on hold, one that denies asylum to anyone who enters the U.S. illegally from Mexico.

-A three-judge panel of the 9th U.S. Circuit Court of Appeals ruled on the two policies that are central to President Donald Trump’s asylum crackdown, dealing the administration a major setback, even if it proves temporary.
+The twin setbacks for the Trump administration may prove temporary if it appeals to the U.S. Supreme Court, which has consistently sided with the president on immigration and border security policies.

-The question before the judges was whether to let the policies take effect during legal challenges.
+The “Remain in Mexico” policy, known officially as "Migrant Protection Protocols," took effect in January 2019 in San Diego and gradually spread across the border.
+Nearly 60,000 people have been sent back to wait for hearings, and officials believe it is a big reason why illegal border crossings plummeted about 80% from a 13-year high in May.

-The Trump administration has made asylum an increasingly remote possibility at a time when claims have soared.
-By 2017, the United States had become the world’s top destination for people seeking asylum.
+Reaction to the decision was swift among immigration lawyers and advocates who have spent months fighting with the administration over a program they see as a humanitarian disaster, subjecting hundreds of migrants to violence, kidnapping and extortion in dangerous Mexican border cities.
+Hundreds more have been living in squalid encampments just across the border, as they wait for their next court date.

-The “Remain in Mexico” measure took effect in January 2019 and nearly 60,000 people have been sent back to wait for hearings.
-The court declared the policy invalid, but acknowledged the ruling only applied to California and Arizona, the only border states in their jurisdiction.
+Advocates planned to have immigrants immediately cross the border and present the court decision to border authorities on Friday.
+Lawyers were hoping to get their clients before U.S. immigration court judges.

 The other measure with far-reaching consequences denies asylum to anyone who passes through another country on the way to the U.S. border with Mexico without seeking protection there first.
 That policy took effect in September and is being challenged in a separate lawsuit.